Customize the position of your elements relative to themselves, to parent or sibling elements, or to the viewport.

 Fixed elements are positioned relative to the viewport or the browser window.

 When you scroll down the page, fixed elements stay fixed in their positions.
-This is position setting is often used for fixed navigations.
+This position setting is often used for fixed navigations.

 Sticky elements will alternate between relative and fixed positioning based on the viewer’s scroll position.